-- A. Green Lake County is a non-baiting obedience training program. - B. All dogs must have distemper; hepatitis lepto spervus (DHM) and parvovirus shots within 1 year of show date and rabies shot must be current.
-Please bring vaccination records to the Fair on the day of the show.
+- A. Children of cloverbud age may participate in dog obedience classes if accompanied by an adult with the approval of the superintendent.
+Cloverbuds will not be able to participate in the dog show, expect to do a demonstration, if approved by the superintendent. - B. All dogs must have distemper; hepatitis lepto spervus (DHM) and parvovirus shots within 1 year of show date and rabies shot must be current.
+Please bring vaccination records to the

+Fair on the day of the show.
 If there is no proof of vaccinations, the dog cannot be shown.

 - C. Dogs must be at least 6 months of age to show. - D. No prong collars will be permitted in the show, unless approved by leaders. - E. Females in season will be allowed to show at the County Fair.
 Handler and dog in season will be put to the end so not to upset other dogs. - F. Each member must have trained the dog which he enters. - G. All classes will be judged under current American Kennel Club Rules (adapted to 4-H). - H. More advanced handlers will be allowed to train and handle more than one dog if requested at the beginning of the session.
 Only ONE animal may be entered in a particular obedience class, and only ONE obedience class may be entered with each dog. - I. Any dog entered in any class may repeat that class a second year or more if he/she did not receive a qualifying score at the dog show the previous year.
 A qualifying score is 170. - J. All youth must attend County Dog Obedience classes with their dog to be able to show in Division J of the County Dog Show at the Fair.
 Parents are allowed to bring dog to class if child has an explained and pre-approved absence. - K. More than three unexplained absences from regular weekly training classes may result in the elimination of the dog and handler from showing at the fair at the discretion of the Superintendents. - L. The instructor reserves the right to drop any dog, if member appears too small or young to handle the dog.
 He/she will be asked to postpone training for another year.
 Some 9 to 11 year old handlers who have nervous or large dogs may be in this group. - M. No dog will be substituted for one already in the Class unless there are special circumstances. - N. All Dog Show exhibitors are asked to bring a poster to the Fair that includes a photo of their dog, name, breed, and any other pertinent information the exhibitor would like to include.
 The posters will be displayed during the Fair, along with the ribbon awarded.
-This poster will not be judged. - O. Mandatory Dog Obedience Class at the Fairgrounds at 5:30 p.m. on the Tuesday before the start of the Fair (meet in the Entertainment Tent).
+This poster will not be judged. - O. Mandatory Dog Obedience Class at the Fairgrounds at 5:30 p.m. on the Wednesday before the start of the Fair (meet in the Entertainment Tent).